TEAK GARDEN FURNITURE CARE

 Is it OK to pressure wash teak outdoor furniture?

-Are there gliders on the bottom of your teak furniture legs?
+Are there gliders on the bottom of your teak chair legs and levelers on the table legs?

-We provide adjustable stainless steel gliders on some of our teak tables with SKU # that begin with WL or TS.
-If you are concerned about the base of your legs getting stained by water wicking, you may consider buying gliders or various leg pads from a major hardware store.
-These are very inexpensive, easy to apply and absolutely do keep the wood looking great.
+- We do not provide leg levelers or gliders on most of our teak furniture.
+If you are concerned about the base of your legs getting stained by water wicking, you may consider buying steel levelers for the tables and plastic gliders for chairs from most major hardware stores.
+These are very inexpensive, easy to apply and absolutely do keep the base of the legs looking great.
+And of course they will level the table tops.
+You can buy these on the links below at very low prices.